 Termination payments.
 Treatment of lease termination payments depends on whether the termination is connected to acquisition of new property.
 If a termination payment takes the form of damages to release a lessee from an unprofitable contract, the amount is a deductible business expense.
 If the lease is terminated in order for the taxpayer to acquire new property, such as when a company moves its headquarters, the termination payment is considered an acquisition cost for the new property and must be capitalized (Ltr.
 Rul.
 9607016).

-Also see Uniform Capitalization Rules on Page L-9 of the Small Business Quickfinder® Handbook or rent payments that must be capitalized.
+Also see Uniform Capitalization Rules on Page L-9 for rent payments that must be capitalized.